mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --start, -s

-   Start server in read only mode if offline.
+   Start server in read-only mode if offline.

 .. option:: --verbose, -v

    Control how much information is displayed.
+This option can be used multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --version